dadrian/dadrian.io/content/_index.md

 +++
 I am an engineer and security researcher.
 I cofounded [Censys][censys], an attack-surface management security startup.
 I left Censys after their [Series A][censys-raise].
-I’m currently building something new as employee #2 at a stealth-ish startup.
+I’m currently building something new as employee #2 at [Nametag][nt].
 I’m also a core contributor to the [ZMap][zmap] open-source project.
 I do part-time consulting and advising for startups.
 I can help with building out early engineering teams and cryptography engineering.

 I defended my PhD at the University of Michigan in 2018.
 My advisor was [J.